COVID-19 Accountability FAQsFrequently asked questions related to the COVID-19 coronavirus and accountability.

 2021 Accountability FAQs

-Was the 95 percent participation rate requirement waived?
+- Removing the 95 percent participation rate penalty for the Academic Indicator,

 Does the 95 percent participation rate apply to the English Learner Progress Indicator?

 No. Current guidance provided by the federal government on January 18, 2021, expects State educational agencies to administer their English language proficiency (ELP) assessment to 100 percent of their eligible English learners this academic year.
 States have the flexibility to extend their testing window and administer their ELP test remotely.
 California has extended the testing window for the 2020–21 English Language Proficiency Assessments for California (ELPAC) summative assessment to July 30, 2021.

 What is the status of the state requirements to produce a Dashboard?

 The CDE is working with the California State Legislature to align our federal and state accountability requirements including: